ASIA : THE BOOM OF NON-SURGICAL AESTHETIC MEDICINE

 Modern times and Western influence

-Beauty canons in China today
+Beauty standards in modern China

 Beauty standards in Europe (Switzerland and other European countries)